Isah Eliakwu: Triestina

-Gallipoli & Varese
+Gallipoli and Varese

 In June 2009 he was released by Triestina.
 After a short trial with Hajduk Split (without official appearance), in August 2009 he signed a 1-year contract with newly promoted Serie B outfit Gallipoli, as the club solved their financial problems.
 He was the 4th choice striker behind Ciro Ginestra, Francesco Di Gennaro and Samuel Di Carmine and played just 4 league matches before leaving for Varese of Lega Pro Prima Divisione in January 2010 on free transfer.
 He made his first-team debut on 13 January 2010, substituted for Matteo Momentè in the 66th minutes. in the next two matches, Eliakwu was chosen ahead of Momentè as starting striker to partner with Pietro Tripoli and Stefano Del Sante but after the recovery of Osariemen Ebagua and signing of Neto, Eliakwu and Del Sante were dropped from starting line-up.
 He started in the first leg of 2009–10 Coppa Italia Lega Pro semi-final, partnered with former Inter teammate Momentè in the starting eleven.
 Varese promoted as the play-offs winner, but Eliakwu was not included in the club's Serie B plan.